Overview of the speciality

 Paediatric Emergency Medicine Workplace-based Assessments (PEM-WBAs)

 During the 18 FTE months of Paediatric Emergency Medicine placements, trainees must complete the following Paediatric Emergency Medicine Workplace-based Assessments (PEM-WBAs).
-Some of the below PEM-WBA instruments (CbD, Mini-CEX and shift reports) can also be counted towards the required EM-WBA requirements for Training Stages Two, Three and Four of FACEM training.
+Some of the below PEM-WBA instruments (CbD, Mini-CEX and Shift Reports) can also be counted towards the required EM-WBA requirements for Training Stages Two, Three and Four of FACEM training.

-Type of EM-WBA
+Type of PEM-WBA

 Minimum number required